todogroup/osposurvey/2020/questions.md

 * Other (please specify)
 >LH, note for survey coding, 4/22/20: Changed "No license" to "No preference", spilt GPL into two answers and made this question required.

-43. Which of the following open source compliance methodologies and initiatives does your organization utilize or participate in?
+43. Which of the following open source compliance tools and methodologies does your organization utilize?
 * ClearlyDefined
-* FOSSology
-* OpenChain
-* Software Package Data Exchange (SPDX)
-* We utilize a homegrown or ad hoc methodology for open source compliance
-* We do not utilize or participate in any methodology or initiative
-* Other (please specify)

-44. Which of the following software scanning and software composition analysis tools does your organization use?
 * Eclipse Oscano
 * Flexera
 * FOSSA
+* FOSSID
+* FOSSology
 * GitHub
 * GitLab
 * JFrog
+* OpenChain
 * OSS Review Toolkit
 * Snyk
 * Sonatype
+* SPDX Tools
 * Synopsys
+* Tern
 * Veracode
 * WhiteHat Security
 * WhiteSource
+* Verifa
+* We utilize a homegrown tool or methodology for open source compliance
+* We do not utilize or any tool or methodology for open source compliance
 * Other (please specify)
->LH, note for survey coding, 4/22/20: Added GitHub and OSS Review Tookit
+>LH, note for survey coding, 4/22/20: combined OSS compliance methodology and SW comp analysis tool questions.
+Added more choices.
+This question is requrired.

+44. Does the information security function within your organization access data from automated tools that are also used for open source compliance?
+* Yes
+* No
+* Don't know
+>LH, note for survey coding, 4/22/20: new question

 45. What kinds of tools does your company use to manage open source code repositories?
 (Check all that apply)
 * GitHub paid version
+* GitLab paid version
-* Other vendor’s paid version (e.g., GitLab, Bitbucket)
+* Other vendor’s paid version (e.g., Bitbucket)
-* Free version of vendor solution (e.g., GitHub, GitLab)
+* Free version of a vendor solution
 * Homegrown solution
 * Other (please specify)
+>LH, note for survey coding, 4/22/20: Separated GitLab from other vendor's paid version

 ## Part 8: Everybody
 46. Of the following options, what are the top three benefits your company receives by using open source software?